 - Dig only a shallow hole and place some loose, sandy topsoil into it approximately 4-5" thick. - Set the roots on this topsoil layer, mound soil 6- 12" above the original soil surface over the entire area of the planting hole.
 The soil mixture for the mound should be a higher percentage of compost to provide good drainage and fertility.
-Cover the mound with Photo reference: Designing & Maintaining Your Edible mulch so it won't dry out too quickly.
+Cover the mound with mulch so it won't dry out too quickly.

-PLANT HIGH IN CLAY SOILS Landscape Naturally
+PLANT HIGH IN CLAY SOILS.